This blog post was updated on August 12, 2022.

 It’s the unofficial end of summer, the last long weekend before fall, and most likely the weekend you want to sneak out of town for one last summer adventure.
-If you’re thinking of last minute Labor Day weekend getaways to squeeze out a little bit more fun in the sun, you’re probably wondering where to go.
+If you’re thinking of last-minute Labor Day weekend getaways to squeeze out a little bit more fun in the sun, you’re probably wondering where to go.
 As the holiday weekend approaches, flights have filled up and hotel rooms are sparse, and whatever is left out there is getting pretty pricey.
-If you don’t want to pay way to much for your Labor Day vacation, you have to do a bit of strategizing.
+If you don’t want to pay way too much for your Labor Day vacation, you have to do a bit of strategizing.
 Luckily for you, we’ve done the legwork, so you can have all the fun!

 Avoid the Popular Labor Day Hot Spots

 Consider Traveling Before or Beyond Labor Day

 If you have a bit of flexibility with your travel dates and you want to ditch the crowds and save some cash, it might be worth it to celebrate Labor Day before or after the actual weekend.
 Prices tend to take a big leap for Labor Day weekend in terms of hotels, car rentals, and flights.
 If you’re looking to save some cash, you can always travel before Labor Day or the weekend after the holiday.
 Rates are a bit lower than the official holiday weekend, leaving you with a little more in your pocketbook.

 Try The Three-Hour Test

 For procrastinators, going to far-flung places for Labor Day isn’t always possible.
 Flights are expensive.
 Hotels are booked.
-However, you can still make last minute Labor Day weekend getaways with a simple 3-hour test.
+However, you can still make-last minute Labor Day weekend getaways with a simple three-hour test.
 Get out a map or open up a map on your computer and calculate three hours from your home in various directions.
 This long weekend doesn’t exactly afford you the most time so it’ll be best to avoid that 18-hour road trip.
-Instead, consider destinations that are within 3 hours of your home.
+Instead, consider destinations that are within three hours of your home.
 By sticking close to home, you can leave when you want to and also have more time to actually enjoy the holiday, a little ways from home.